 Based on the impact information provided by the FDOT, mitigation options are matched to FDOT road improvement projects such that the State and Federal permitting requirements for offsetting wetland impacts are satisfied.
 Mitigation options are mitigation projects developed through the FDOT Mitigation Program or mitigation bank credits purchased from a private or public mitigation bank.
 The purchase of mitigation bank credit is considered when the purchase would offset the impact of the transportation project, provide equal benefits to the water resources as other mitigation options being considered, and provide the most cost-effective mitigation option.
 To date, 50.84 acres of wetland impact have been offset through the FDOT Mitigation Program with the purchase of mitigation bank credits from six private or public mitigation banks.

-General information for the program, roadway projects, wetland impact and designated mitigation projects can be accessed within the complete annual approved 2013 FDOT Mitigation Plan .
-Direct links to individual mitigation project information are also provided within the drainage basin categories.
+General information for the program, roadway projects, wetland impact and designated mitigation projects can be accessed within the complete annual approved 2017 FDOT Mitigation Plan .

 If you have any questions, recommendations or request additional information concerning the program or any of the associated mitigation projects, please contact: